StarcubeLabs/StarcubeLabs.github.io/_posts/2023-03-13-ldr-postmortem.markdown

 There were a few times in the jam where members of the jam were integrating other members work.
 Whenever the contribution didn't exactly line up with how the game worked or there needed to be slight adjustments, things needed to get kicked back to the original author.
 A few back and forths plus wasted time context switching and you have a productivity killer on your hands.

 There's a tedency for team members to get "siloed" off from the rest of the game and do their own thing.
-"I'm an coder, I just do code things" or "I'm an artist, I just need to do some landing art".
+"I'm a coder, I just do code things" or "I'm an artist, I just need to do some art for the landing page".

 All the work for a game must be put into the game by someone and it is far better for the original creator to integrate their work into the game than another team member.
 That way the original contributor can see their work as part of the total experience instead of throwing work over the fence.
 If there's adjustments that need to get made to the original work, who's a better team member to make those adjustments: the original creator or an integrator?

 By no means am I saying all team members must be a jack of all trades.
 Merely that the closer a team member can get to integrating/adjusting their own contributions in the context of the game, the more consistent the end product will be and the less friction there will be for other team members.
 <br>
 <br>

 ### Identify pain points as early as possible and fix them immediately

 Each level of of Att's Assault contained a list of all items and enemies with an associated weight.
-Anytime an entity needed to be added to the floor, a new entry needed to be added, and an integer weight needed to be chosen for the entity representing how often that item would appear.
-The unity scene selector was also broken so this meant each entity must be dragged into the list from a prefab file in the project.
-The list also did not account for duplicates entries, did not give any insight into the effective frequency of when an item could appear on a floor and could not be composed with other floor datas to reduce hand jamming values.
-We also did not have support for guarranteeing that an item could appear on a level, the work around was to have only one time in the table for particular floors.
+Anytime a new thing needed to be added to a floor, a new entry needed to be added to the floor's list, and an integer weight needed to be chosen for the entity representing how often that thing would appear.
+The unity scene selector was also broken so this meant each entity must be dragged into the floor's list from a prefab file in the project (As opposed to a searchable list of compatible objects).
+The list also did not account for duplicates entries, did not give any insight into the effective frequency of when an item could appear on a floor and could not be composed with other floor data to reduce hand jamming the same values.
+We also did not have support for guarranteeing that an item could appear on a level, the work around was to have only one item in the table for particular floors.

 This is one example of a workflow that worked fine for the jam but could be improved in future jams.
 Perhaps an improved inspector gui, a purchased unity asset or a different code organization could have made the process of tuning levels a little easier.